mooss/noisy/README.md

     </td>
   </tr>
 </table>
-Click the image to open a scene.
+Click on an image to open its scene.

 ## Run locally